theRealProHacker/Positron/README.md

 - width:
     - From: "auto" or length-percentage
     - To: Length (>=0) or a keyword or percentage
-    - Implementation:
-        instead they fill up their parent element completely while respecting its padding.
-That's how width: auto works.
-- height: Length (>=0) or auto or percentage
+- height: Length (>=0) or Auto or percentage
 - position:
     - From: keyword
     - To: str
 - top:
     - From: "auto" or length-percentage
-    - To: float or auto or percentage
+    - To: float or Auto or percentage
 - same for bottom, right and left
 - box-sizing: "content-box" or "border-box"
-- margin(tbrl): float or auto or percentage
+- margin(tbrl): float or Auto or percentage
-- padding(tbrl): float or auto or percentage
+- padding(tbrl): float or Auto or percentage
-- border-width(tbrl): float or auto
+- border-width(tbrl): float or Auto
-- line-height: float or percentage or normal
+- line-height: float or percentage or Normal
-- word-spacing: float or percentage or normal
+- word-spacing: float or percentage or Normal

 # The Element class

-x: Number
-y: Number

-Have different meanings in diferent contexts
-Between layout and draw it is set to the location of the margin-box inside the parents content-box In draw it becomes the location of the margin-box on the screen

-width: Number
-height: Number

-The dimensions of the margin-box of the element.
+box: Box
+display: str